SongminYu/render/docs/todos/actions.md

 - [ ] Migrate comments from eceee and RokiG RWTH meeting to the todos
 - [ ] Check literature and sources about cooling
   - decide how we model cooling demand in RENDER (replacing 5R1C if necessary)
-- [ ] increase window lifetime for lower renovation rate
+- [x] increase window lifetime for lower renovation rate: increased mean lifetime by roughly 50%

 ## Done